What to do (and not to do) with your Medicare primary care incentive payments

-2. The AAFP has partnered with CECity to offer a discounted price of $199 per physician for use of a web-based registry and reporting tool, PQRI-wizard, which CMS has designated as a qualified registry for PQRS reporting.
+2. The AAFP has partnered with CECity to offer a discounted price for use of a web-based registry and reporting tool, PQRI-wizard, which CMS has designated as a qualified registry for PQRS reporting.
 This tool allows family physicians and their staff to enter data for one measures group into the registry program for the required 30 Medicare patients and receive validation alerts to avoid submission errors.
 PQRI-wizard monitors your progress, calculates your measures and provides a printable, real-time report of your performance rates.

 3. The incentive payment for successful PQRS participation in 2011 is one percent of total estimated allowed charges for Medicare Part B Physician Fee Schedule (MPFS) covered professional services furnished during that same period.
 In 2009, when the incentive payment was two percent of these charges, the average amount paid to family physicians was $1,126.
 Because the incentive is lower in 2011, the average may be around $550 per physician but will vary based on the Medicare charges billed per physician.
 The percent of charges on which the incentive payment is based is set to decrease until it is eliminated.